otero1991/hanoi-school/README.md

 ### 3) Install required packages

 The list of required packages is contained in the file [requirements.txt](/requirements.txt).
 To install all of them open a console on the folder where you have the file and type `pip install -r requirements.txt`.

+### 4) Run Jupyter Notebook
+When everything is installed open a terminal on the exercises folder and run `jupyter notebook`.